diwakar279/First-Backend-Project/Readme.md

    - Create [temp] folder inside [public] folder
    - Create [.gitkeep] file inside [temp] so that this [public,temp] folder can be push into git

-4. Create [.gitignore] in the root & to tell which files should not be pushed
+4. Create [.gitignore] in the root then [.gitignore] will tell which files should not be pushed

 5. Create [.env] in the root